Temporary COVID-19 Caregiving Grant

 Click here to complete the Temporary COVID-19 Caregiving Grant application.
 All application information will be kept confidential.

 About the Temporary COVID-19 Caregiving Grant

-The Temporary COVID-19 Caregiving Grant provides single payment taxable grants of up to $1,500 to help Evanston and Chicago full-time benefits-eligible faculty and staff offset the costs incurred of caregiving for their dependent child(ren) and/or adult/senior dependents during winter or spring, 2021.
+The Temporary COVID-19 Caregiving Grant provides single payment taxable grants of up to $1,500 to help Evanston and Chicago full-time benefits-eligible faculty and staff offset the costs incurred of caregiving for their dependent child(ren) and/or adult/senior dependents during winter or summer, 2021.

 - For the care of children under the age of 14 or a child over age 13, parent, sibling or in-law-who is incapable of self-care, and whom you claim as a dependent on your tax return.

 - Total annual combined household income (including base salaries, summer salaries, additional assignments, additional bonuses, etc.) must be $150,000 or less, as documented on their most recent tax return.

 - All parents/guardians must be employed or in school full-time (as is consistent with Dependent Care Flexible Spending Account rules).